Scalar curvature and Futaki invariant of K\"ahler metrics with cone singularities along a divisor: Introduction and the statement of the results

-We now recall the \textbf{log $K$-stability}, which was introduced by Donaldson \cite{donconic} and played a crucially important role in proving the Donaldson--Tian--Yau conjecture (Conjecture \ref{usualdtyconj}) for Fano manifolds \cite{cds1, cds2, cds3, tian12}; see also Remark \ref{logdtyfanosolv}.
-We first recall (cf.~Theorem \ref{cldfinvdiffform}) that the notion of $K$-stability can be regarded as an ``algebro-geometric generalisation'' of the vanishing of the Futaki invariant\footnote{In what follows, we prefer to use the second expression using the Ricci curvature.}
+We now recall the \textbf{log $K$-stability}, which was introduced by Donaldson \cite{donconic} and played a crucially important role in proving the Yau--Tian--Donaldson conjecture (Conjecture \ref{usualdtyconj}) for Fano manifolds; see Remark \ref{logdtyfanosolv}.
+We first recall (cf.~Theorem \ref{cldfinvdiffform}) that the notion of $K$-stability can be regarded as an ``algebro-geometric generalisation'' of the vanishing of the Futaki invariant